PradeepLoganathan/pradeepl-blog/content/blog/rest/richardsons-maturity-model/index.md

 showToc: true
 TocOpen: false
 summary: "Richardson's Maturity Model breaks down the journey towards building a truly RESTful API into levels, each adding more constraints and adhering more closely to REST principles."
+# description: "Richardson's Maturity Model breaks down the journey towards building a truly RESTful API into levels, each adding more constraints and adhering more closely to REST principles."
 tags:
   - "architecture"
   - "cloud"